ReVanced/revanced-manager/docs/2_1_patching.md

 4. Tap on the **Select patches** card and select the patches you want to apply[^2]
    > **Warning**: If you see a warning you can click on it for more information.
 5. Tap on the **Done** then **Patch** button
    > **Warning**: The patching process may take ~5 minutes.
-Exiting the app may increase the time it takes to patch.
+Exiting the app may cancel patching or increase the time it takes to patch.
 6. Tap on the **Install** button
    > **Note**: If you are rooted, you can mount the patched app on top of the original app.[^3]
-   > Optionally, you may export the patched app to storage using the options in the top right corner.
+   > Optionally, you may export the patched app to storage using the option in the bottom left corner.

-[^1]: Non-root users may be prompted to select an APK from storage, in which case you have to source the APK file yourself.
+[^1]: Non-root users may be prompted to select an APK from storage, in which case you must source the APK file yourself.
 ReVanced does not provide any APK files.
 [^2]: It is suggested to use the default set of patches by tapping on the **Default** button above the list of patches.
 [^3]: Mounting the patched app on top of the original app will only work if the installed app version matches the version of the app selected in step 3. above.